ambiguousname/jackbox-custom-content/Readme.md

 # Importing content

-As of right now, importing content requires you to manually look at each new piece of content and add it in.
-I have no idea when I'll change this.
-Alternatively, you could just copy someone else's Jackbox Party Pack 7 /game/ folder that contains the custom content.

-## Note on importing files

-The import content feature won't allow you to directly import any custom files, like .OGG files or .JPG files.
-To do that, you'll need to make a folder of all the custom files and then select them in the import dialogs that pop up.
+The import content feature cannot import certain custom files like .JPGs or .OGGs.
+It'll import things like prompts just fine, but to import things like images and sounds you'll need to go into the editing menu and edit each piece of content that contains a custom file (like a .JPG or .OGG) and add in the image manually.

 # Making custom responses to specific text for Quiplash 3: